 From a distance, many wood species look the same, but when you look at specific characteristics, you can start to distinguish the differences between them.
 Hickory is a very strong, hard wood species that makes it a durable option for a variety of woodworking projects.
 You can identify wood from a hickory tree by its color, hardness and other distinct features.

-With more than twelve different varieties, hickory and pecan have the highest overall density ratings of all domestic hardwoods, identified by distinctive grain patterns on the surface of the wood.
-The density and appearance of pecan is so similar to hickory, that the National Hardwood Lumber Association will not separate it from the hickory species.
+With more than twelve different varieties, hickory and pecan trees have the highest overall density ratings of all domestic hardwoods, identified by distinctive grain patterns on the surface of the wood.
+The density and appearance of pecan is so similar to hickory that the National Hardwood Lumber Association will not separate it from the hickory species.
 The majority of hickory and pecan lumber products are simply referred to as hickory, with no distinction between the different species.

 Hickory Is Hard

 The hardness rating of hickory wood sets it apart from other woods and shows just how hard it is.
 Ranking at 1,820 on the Janka scale, a universal hardness scale that ranks all wood, hickory sits above its nearest domestic competitor, hard maple, which ranks 1,450 on the same chart.
 Hickory trees produce the strongest wood of any of the North American species.
 Hickory cabinet doors, for example, feel heavy; when shut, they produce a crisp, high-pitched clunk.

 Hickory is dense and hard, but it's considered non-durable concerning decay.
 That's because of its vulnerability to bug attacks.

 You can recognize hickory by its medium-brown, reddish hue, with yellow or gold highlights.
 Depending on the wood's grade, hickory may display black streaks or knots.
 When lower grade hickory, complete with knots and streaks, is used in cabinetry, it takes on a natural rustic appearance that's ideal for homes in country settings, lodges and cabins.